LucasMatuszewski/AI-DEV-Agents-Comparison/Landing-Description.md

 - **On Form Submission**

   - Save the email to the MongoDB `waiting-list` collection following the provided schema.
+  - After the initial email submission, display a second form with not obligatory fields:
+    - the user's name (text input),
+    - position (select list),
+    - company name (text input),
-  - After the initial email submission, display a second form requesting the user's name, position (select list), company name, country (select list), and industry (select list), and update the existing MongoDB document.
-Provide options for position and industry select lists following the most standard options AI startups use.
-For the country select list options, you can use some publicly available API or just create example options yourself yourself.
+    - country (select list),
+    - and industry (select list),
+  - Remember to update the existing MongoDB document for the previously submitted email.
+  - Provide options for position and industry select lists following the most standard options AI startups use.
+  - For the country select list options, you can use some publicly available API or just create example options yourself yourself.
+  - At least one field is required for the second form to be valid.

 - **Button Text Changes**